allanpersson/home-assistant-config/README.md

 ⚠️ ***I strongly advise you NOT to buy any Danalock products.
 The software is not working, and they don't take it serious and keeps deleting their social media profiles to make the company look better!*** ⚠️
 <br><br>
-I don't have any [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) for my Danalock because i have the bluetooth only version.
+I don't have any [Automations][automations] for my Danalock because i have the bluetooth only version.

 **Automations:**
 <details>